DvdKhl/AVDump3/README.md

 **IBlockStreamReader**:
 Can make use of an *IBlockStream* instance and restricts the access to the *IBlockStream* instance allowing only access to one reader.
 In addition, it also provides hints to the reader how long their reads should/can be.

 **IBlockConsumer** and **BlockConsumer**:
 Can make use of an *IBlockStreamReader* instance and uses it to consume data.
 Each BlockConsumer runs in its own thread (subject to change) and can operate on the data for its own purposes.
+It can request a minimum data length to be available and the called method will block until it can satisfy that request or until there is no data left.

 **HashCalculator**:
 Derives from BlockConsumer and should be used to implement HashAlgorithm BlockConsumers.
 It takes an instance of *IAVDHashAlgorithm* an handles the reading and passing of data into the *IAVDHashAlgorithm* instance.